Why Upgrade Microsoft Surface SSD?

 Tip: SSD Alignment option will optimize the performance for your SSD drive, check it if needed.

 The Microsoft Surface SSD upgrade has been completed by far.
 Besides, if your computer is a desktop, it’s recommended to clone SSD to larger SSD drive to upgrade SSD.
 AOMEI Backupper Pro allows you to comment, compress, split, encrypt the image file, and even merge image files into one.
-You can also restore image file to dissimilar hardware.
+With its help, you can also restore image file to dissimilar hardware.
 And the program offers schedule backup, incremental and differential backup, and many more.